tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 Well, that's because for each `StringLiteral` we created more `StringLiteral`, and in each of those `StringLiteral`, we are "creating" more `StringLiteral`.
 Although we will replace a `StringLiteral` with another `StringLiteral`, babel will treat it as a new node and will visit the newly created `StringLiteral`, thus the infinite recursive and stack overflow.

-So, how do we tell babel that once we replaced the `StringLiteral` with the `newNode`, that's it, don't have to go down and visit the newly created node anymore?
+So, how do we tell babel that once we replaced the `StringLiteral` with the `newNode`, babel can stop and don't have to go down and visit the newly created node anymore?

 We can use `path.skip()` to skip traversing the children of the current path: